Examples of Planning drawings in Design & Technology

 Ways to cut cardboard and other lightweight materials

-This article helps students familiarise themselves with different ways to cut cardboard (including nets) and other lightweight materials when producing graphic products.
+This article helps students familiarise themselves with different ways to cut cardboard (including nets) and other lightweight materials.
 It concludes with examination questions to help students revise this material.
-Sample examination questions (AS Design & Technology) Examiner comment: This question was often answered well with candidates understanding how to mark out … Read more
+Score lines: Score lines are half cuts or indented lines that help make it easier to fold along a perfect straight line.
+Score lines can be … Read more

-Printing Methods and Surface Treatments for Paper & Card
+Printing Methods and Surface Treatments for Lightweight Materials

-This article helps high school Design & Technology students familiarise themselves with printing methods and surface treatments suitable for use in graphic products.
+This article helps high school Design & Technology students familiarise themselves with printing methods and surface treatments suitable for use in graphic products, as well as ways of applying images to other products, including engraving, stickers, and stencils.
 It concludes with sample examination questions from the Cambridge IGCSE and AS/A Level syllabus.
-Colour separation during printing A2 students only Different printing methods have different ways of applying colour.
-For example, … Read more
+Types of surface … Read more

 AS Design & Technology EXTENDED RESPONSE QUESTIONs (9705)